RxHive/RxHive.github.io/generic/aceclofenac-100mg-paracetamol-4mg.md

 ---
 layout: minimal
+nav_exclude: true
 title: Aceclofenac 100mg + Paracetamol 4mg
 ---

 # Aceclofenac 100mg + Paracetamol 4mg

 It seems there's a mistake in the provided dosage.
 Paracetamol (acetaminophen) is typically used at a much higher dose (325mg - 1000mg) than 4mg.
 A combination of 4mg paracetamol with any other drug would be ineffective.
 I will answer assuming the paracetamol dosage is a typo and should be 325mg or higher.